-The United States anticipates receiving more than 368,000 new refugees and asylum claims in Fiscal Year (FY) 2020.
-Pursuant to Section 207(d) of the Immigration and Nationality Act (INA), the President proposes resettling up to 18,000 refugees under the new refugee admissions ceiling, and anticipates processing more than 350,000 individuals included new asylum claims.
-This refugee admissions ceiling reflects the urgent need to address the border security and humanitarian crisis caused by the massive surge of aliens seeking protection at the U.S. southern border.
-It also reflects the backlog of nearly one million asylum-seekers who are awaiting adjudication of their claims inside the United States.
+The United States anticipates receiving more than 300,000 new asylum claimants and refugees in Fiscal Year (FY) 2021.
+Pursuant to Section 207(d) of the Immigration and Nationality Act (INA), the President proposes resettling up to 15,000 refugees under the FY 2021 refugee admissions ceiling, and anticipates receiving new asylum claims that include more than 290,000 individuals.
+This proposed refugee admissions ceiling reflects the continuing backlog of over 1.1 million asylum-seekers who are awaiting adjudication of their claims inside the United States, and it accounts for the arrival of refugees whose resettlement in the United States was delayed due to the COVID-19 pandemic.

 Who is a Refugee?